leonorae/HereItIs/SQL_TESTING.md

 # SQL Design
 ## Tables:

-### Table: User
+### Table: Artist

 #### Table Description
-The User table stores information about all users of the system, including fans, artists, and event planners.
+The artist table stores information about all artists in the system.

 #### Attributes and Description
-- idUser (Integer, Primary Key, Auto Increment): Unique identifier for each user
-- UserName (String, Not Null, Unique): User's chosen username for login
+- ArtistUserName (String, Primary, Not Null, Unique): User's chosen username for login
 - Name (String, Not Null): User's full name
 - Role (String, Not Null): Must be one of the predefined roles ('Fan', 'Artist', 'Planner').
 - Location (String, Nullable): User's location

 #### Tests
-1. Test: Insert Valid User
+1. Test: Insert Valid Artist
-   - Description: Verify that a new user can be successfully inserted with all required fields
+   - Description: Verify that a new artist can be successfully inserted with all required fields
    - Test steps:
-     1. Insert a new user with valid data for all fields
+     1. Insert a new artist with valid data for all fields
      2. Retrieve the inserted user
    - Expected result: User is successfully inserted and can be retrieved
-   - Actual result: New user is present in the User table with correct information
+   - Actual result: New artist is present in the artist table with correct information
    - Status: Pass/Fail

-2. Test: Enforce Unique UserName
+2. Test: Enforce Unique ArtistUserName
-   - Description: Verify that the UserName must be unique
+   - Description: Verify that the ArtistUserName must be unique
    - Test steps:
-     1. Insert a user with a UserName
+     1. Insert a user with a ArtistUserName
-     2. Attempt to insert another user with the same UserName
+     2. Attempt to insert another user with the same ArtistUserName
    - Expected result: Second insert operation fails due to unique constraint violation
    - Actual result: Database returns an error indicating unique constraint violation
    - Status: Pass/Fail

-3. Test: Enforce Valid Role
+3. Test: Check all valid attributes are available
-   - Description: Verify that the Role must be one of the predefined roles
+   - Description: Verify that the all non-null attributes are inserted
    - Test steps:
-     1. Attempt to insert a user with an invalid Role
+     1. Insert a artist with missing fields
-   - Expected result: Insert operation fails due to check constraint violation
+   - Expected result: Artist will not be added
-   - Actual result: Database returns an error indicating check constraint violation
+   - Actual result: An error message is printed, and the artist is not added.
    - Status: Pass/Fail